-The Tax Cuts and Jobs Act of 2017 contains new tax incentives for investments in low-income census tracts designated as Opportunity Zones.
+The Tax Cuts and Jobs Act of 2017 contains a new tax incentive for investments in low-income census tracts designated as Opportunity Zones.

 Opportunity Zones are a new community development program established by Congress in the Tax Cuts and Jobs Act to encourage long-term investments in low-income urban and rural communities.
 Private investment vehicles that place 90 percent or more of their funds into an Opportunity Zone can earn tax relief on the capital gains generated through those investments.
 Tax benefits increase the longer investments are in place.

-Each state may nominate a minimum of 25 total eligible census tracts but no more than 25% of the total number of eligible census tracts within the state.
-The nominations must be made by the Governor no later than March 22, 2018.
-When finalized, the U.S. Department of the Treasury will approve the nominated census tracts and administer the Opportunity Zone Program.
+Each state nominated a minimum of 25 total eligible census tracts but no more than 25% of the total number of eligible census tracts within the state.
+Approved Idaho Opportunity Zone tracts and informational one-pagers are listed below.
+For a complete file of all Idaho Opportunity Zones click here.

-DISCLAIMER: The U.S. Department of the Treasury has not completed its rulemaking on the Opportunity Zone program.
-At this time the Department of Commerce is collecting applications for qualifying census zone tracts to be designated an Opportunity Zone.
-Selection criteria will be determined upon publication the U.S. Department of Treasury rules.
-All communications, maps and applications provided by the Idaho Department of Commerce are for planning purposes only and may be subject to change based upon the Department of the Treasury’s final rule.
+DISCLAIMER: The U.S. Department of the Treasury has not completed its rule making on the Opportunity Zone program.
+All communications, documents, and maps provided by the Idaho Department of Commerce are for planning purposes only and may be subject to change based upon the Department of the Treasury’s final rule.